 Because goal difference and goals scored are the primary tie-breakers, some teams may have strong incentives to push for an extra goal late in a match, even when the result is effectively settled.
 If a team knows a win by two is worth more than a win by one in terms of table position, the final 15 minutes can produce goals that the pre-match odds didn’t factor in.

-Because away goals scored appear as a league-phase tie-breaker, away teams chasing margin don’t just want the away win, they sometimes want to run up the score.
+Since away goals scored appear as a league-phase tie-breaker, away teams chasing margin don’t just want the away win, they sometimes want to run up the score.
 That’s a specific, structural driver for team total goals and live totals markets in tight qualification rounds, and it’s exactly the kind of context most odds won’t fully reflect.

-Because disciplinary points matter as a last-stage tie-breaker, cards markets can carry more context in tightly-grouped qualification matchdays than bettors typically assign them.
+And given the fact that disciplinary points matter as a last-stage tie-breaker, cards markets can carry more context in tightly-grouped qualification matchdays than bettors typically assign them.
 These aren’t the most likely triggers, but they are real, and in a format where multiple teams finish on identical records, the final margin between playing off and going home can come down to yellow cards.

 Core Match Betting Markets — When the Main Lines Offer Real Value